Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Simulation Parameters

 \subsection{Zoom-In Galaxies: Patient 0 and its Genetic Modifications}

 While R25 gives a cosmological context to our analysis, we examine our set of genetically modified zoom-in galaxies to better understand the physical and phenomenological processes that influence the CGM.
-To select our MW-mass galaxy, we ran an initial, 50 Mpc on-a-side, dark matter-only cosmological volume.
-From this volume, we selected an MW-mass (M$_{vir}$ = 9.9 $\times$ 10$^{11}$) halo at z=0 as our ``Patient 0'' (hereafter P0) and then re-simulated it at a higher resolution with baryons.
-We additionally required that the galaxy be \textgreater 2 Mpc away from another MW- or higher mass galaxy and selected it for the satellite galaxy (M$_{sat}$ = 2 $\times$ 10$^{10}$ M$_{\odot}$) contained within its virial radius at $z$ = 0.
-Selecting a MW-mass galaxy allows us to compare directly with the COS-Halos observations, which observed $\sim$ L$^{*}$ galaxies.
-For the subsequent, ``genetically modified'' (GM) zoom-in runs, we use the method of genetic modification of \cite{Pontzen2016} which creates a set of very similar initial conditions that result in subsequent galaxy simulations which keep the large scale structure and cosmological conditions consistent (as in P0), while resulting in slight modifications to their accretion histories \citep{Roth2016}.
-For our purposes, we decreased the mass of the satellite which exists at $z$ = 0 in P0 and shrank its mass \textit{prior} to when it enters the galaxy at $z$ = 1.
+To select our MW-mass galaxy, we ran an initial dark-matter-only simulation in a 50-Mpc-on-a-side cosmological volume.
+From this simulation, we selected a MW-analog (M$_{vir}$ = 9.9 $\times$ 10$^{11}$ M$_{\odot}$) halo at z=0 as our ``Patient 0'' (hereafter P0) and then re-simulated it at a higher resolution with baryons.
+We additionally required that the galaxy be \textgreater 2 Mpc away from another MW- or higher mass galaxy.
+Finally, we selected our P0 for the satellite galaxy (M$_{sat}$ = 2 $\times$ 10$^{10}$ M$_{\odot}$) contained within its virial radius at $z$ = 0 which acts as a proxy for a LMC satellite.
+Selecting a MW-analog galaxy in halo mass allows us to compare directly with the COS-Halos observations, which observed $\sim$ L$^{*}$ galaxies.
+For the subsequent, ``genetically modified'' (GM) zoom-in runs, we use the method of genetic modification of \cite{Pontzen2016} which creates a set of very similar initial conditions that result in galaxy simulations which keep the large scale structure and cosmological conditions consistent (as in P0), while resulting in slight modifications to their accretion histories \citep{Roth2016}.
+For our purposes, we uses the GM technique to decrease the mass of the satellite which exists at $z$ = 0 in P0 and shrank its mass \textit{prior} to when it enters the galaxy at $z$ = 1.
 To create the modified set of initial conditions, we determined which elements in the linear overdensity field of the initial condition grid map to the particles in the satellite.
 We then decreased the mean overdensity of these elements in the initial linear vector, all the while, maintaining the mean overdensity of the elements mapping to the main halo to preserve the final mass.
+We note that the effect of changing the satellite mass for the GM galaxies with BH physics does produces a shift in the dark matter mass of the halo (decreases $\leq$ 20\%).
+The physical reason for this drop is that AGN feedback suppresses DM accretion following a particularly strong expulsion of gas.
+Additionally, the inclusion of baryonic physics can result in a decrease in total halo mass \citep{Munshi2013} which helps account for this drop.
+However, as the difference between our halo masses ($\sim$ 0.2 dex) is much smaller than our stellar masses ($\sim$ 0.2 dex), to a good approximation, we clearly explore the effect of changing M$_{*}$ with fixed M$_{halo}$.